-Submit your internship now and be the first to know when new funding becomes available.
-We will be in touch as soon as we have more information.
+Submit your internship application today and be the first to know when new funding becomes available.
+We will be in touch once we have more information.

 Hire an intern for 6-12 months in a green job within a natural resource sector, and CICan will contribute up to 50% of the intern’s salary, to a maximum of $15,000.

 Don’t wait!
 An intern will bring new talent to your team, and you will allow them to gain meaningful work experience that produce products or services that have an environmental benefit.

 CICan will offer up to $20,000 to employers who hire youth in Nothern, rural and remote communities or indigenous youth.
 The subsidy can cover intern training and up to 50% of their salary.
 Want to get involved?
 Contact our team for more information.

 Eligible employers must have an established payroll system, a process for supervising and mentoring interns, and be a Canadian company or subsidiary in one of the following categories:

 - Indigenous organization or association

 - Small- or medium-sized enterprise (SME), less than 500 employees

 - Large corporation, more than 500 employees

 - Not-for-profit organization